Fair Market Valuation of Life Insurance Policies

 Properly applied in the right situation, this strategy can yield substantial benefits.

 This article by Dale Berg was previously published in Sask Business magazine.
 Dale Berg is a Senior Financial Advisor with Assante Financial Management Ltd. providing wealth management services to principals of family-owned and privately held companies.
 The information mentioned in this article is for general information only.
 Please contact him to discuss your particular circumstances prior to acting on the information above.
-Assante Financial Management Ltd. is a member of the Canadian Investor Protection Fund and is registered with the Investment Industry Regulatory Organization of Canada.
+Insurance products and services are provided through BTL Private Capital Ltd.